krzemienski/awesome-from-stars/README.md

 * [georgejecook/brsxmlc](https://github.com/georgejecook/brsxmlc): Brightscript and xml preprocessor, which adds additional language featuers to scenegraph.
 Currently WIP and under active development
 * [ustwo/brunel](https://github.com/ustwo/brunel): A demonstration of organisation for an app that runs on both iOS and tvOS platforms using a unified code base. ⚠️ No longer maintained ⚠️
 * [sky-uk/bslint](https://github.com/sky-uk/bslint): A linter for the BrightScript language.
+* [tab1293/btdash-packager](https://github.com/tab1293/btdash-packager): Package a video file in to a DASH supported torrent bundle
 * [aristocratos/btop](https://github.com/aristocratos/btop): A monitor of resources
 * [digint/btrbk](https://github.com/digint/btrbk): Tool for creating snapshots and remote backups of btrfs subvolumes
 * [kdave/btrfsmaintenance](https://github.com/kdave/btrfsmaintenance): Scripts for btrfs maintenance tasks like periodic scrub, balance, trim or defrag on selected mountpoints or directories.